-Challenge: high manual effort in testing processes
+Overcoming the problem of high levels of manual effort in testing processes

-Operationalization: Putting AI into effect
+Operationalization: putting AI into action

 Value contribution: what benefits can be expected from optimizing the service process?